viamrobotics/docs/docs/registry/_index.md

     "components",
     "services",
   ]
-description: "Support additional hardware components or services by adding them from the Viam Registry or by creating new modular resources."
+description: "Add additional models of components and services or ML Models from the Viam Registry, or extend Viam by creating new modular resources."
 image: "/services/icons/modular-registry.svg"
 imageAlt: "Integrate other capabilities."
 no_list: true